davbeek/gitinspectorgui-rtd/docs/source/gui.rst

-If the input folder path is not a repository, all folder and subfolders up to the value of the :guilabel:`Search depth` option are searched for repositories and the repositories found are analysed.
+If the input folder path is not a repository, all folder and subfolders up to the value of the :guilabel:`Search depth` option are searched for repositories and the repositories found are analyzed.
 The output file for each repository found is placed in the parent directory of the repository.

 Output file base